-As part of the environmental review process for the current application, we have considered and evaluated new research and analyses that were not available during the previous environmental review.
+This request was similar — but not identical — to the highly-conditioned permit for imidacloprid issued to WGHOGA in 2015.
+The 2015 permit was cancelled at the growers’ request and the permit was never used.
+There are key differences today versus when we permitted imidacloprid in 2015.
+As part of the environmental review process for the 2017 application, we considered and evaluated new research and analyses that were not available during the previous environmental review.

-The growers completed and submitted an application for the required National Pollution Discharge Elimination System (NPDES) permit, and applications for two Sediment Impact Zone authorizations for areas in Willapa Bay and Grays Harbor in April 2017.
+In April 2017, the growers completed and submitted an application for the required National Pollution Discharge Elimination System (NPDES) permit, and applications for two Sediment Impact Zone authorizations for areas in Willapa Bay and Grays Harbor.

 These permits regulate a source of pollution in water (in this case, the discharge of a pesticide) and set rules for the discharge, such as containing that pollution to a specific area and requiring that the effect of the discharge is at — or below — a minor adverse biological effects level.

-This new, independent permit application is going through the full, normal regulatory process.
+This new, independent permit application went through the full, normal regulatory process.